saycel/towers-of-power/README.md

 + Look at Radio spectrum and record something interesting.
 If you don’t know what it is, try to figure it out, better yet try to demodulate it.
 + Make a PNK.
 Install P5.
 Make a sketch to run on wifi network.

+3. Read [Built to Last by Jim Collins](https://www.amazon.com/Built-Last-Successful-Visionary-Essentials/dp/0060516402) Chapters 3 & 4.
+Write a blog post about the reading.

 ## Week 4
 More PNK + Wifi Networks